-Our professionals will typically come up with a plan of action.
-In order to understand how extensive the damage and cleanup process is, we may need to do some pre-remediation sampling to test different areas of the home.
-This will help us come up with a cost analysis and see the scope of work that needs to be completed.
+Our professionals will come with a plan of action.
+To understand how extensive the damage and cleanup process is, we may need to do some pre-remediation sampling to test different areas of the home.
+This helps us to determine a cost analysis and see the scope of work that needs to be completed.

-The cleaning process follows, with removal of contaminated items and furniture.
-If the levels of contamination exceed the states standard, the carpet and pad will need to be cut out and removed from the property.
-Walls, cupboards, cabinets, fixtures, doors, windows and all other surfaces to remain in the home need to be washed down with a special solution.
+The cleaning process follows with the removal of contaminated items and furniture.
+If the levels of contamination exceed the state standard, the carpet and pad will need to be removed from the property.
+Walls, cupboards, cabinets, fixtures, doors, windows, and all other surfaces to remain in the home will be washed down with a special solution.
 All of our chemical products are approved and certified Green and environmentally friendly, ensuring that they are safe for your home.

-The HVAC systems need to be shut down entirely during this process, as they could move the air and it may result in recontamination.
+The HVAC systems need to be shut down entirely during this process, as moving air may result in recontamination.
 Air ducts, trunk lines, and the furnace will need to be thoroughly decontaminated.
 This is done using a negative pressure cleaning process.

 Plumbing and septic systems may also need to be completely flushed out with water, probably multiple times.
-If there are sinks or bathtubs that have discoloring, they should be removed and properly disposed of.
+If some sinks or bathtubs have discolored, they should be removed and properly disposed of.

-Having a specialist take care of removal and disposal of items is crucial.
-Meth contaminated items cannot go into the landfill.
-They need to be destroyed in a carefully controlled environment.
+Having a decontamination specialist take care of the removal and disposal of items is crucial.
+Meth contaminated items cannot go into the landfill and need to be destroyed in a carefully controlled environment.
 There are licensed waste facilities where the materials are taken to and destroyed—one of the many reasons that a cleaning crew should do the decontamination.

 If your home is contaminated with meth, we can help.